 - Keep your mind active.
 Mentally stimulating activities, such as reading, solving puzzles and playing word games, and memory training might delay the onset of dementia and decrease its effects.

 - Be physically and socially active.
 Physical activity and social interaction might delay the onset of dementia and reduce its symptoms.
-Move more and aim for 150 minutes of exercise a week.
+Aim for 150 minutes of exercise a week.

 - Quit smoking.
-Some studies have shown that smoking in middle age and beyond may increase your risk of dementia and blood vessel (vascular) conditions.
+Some studies have shown that smoking in middle age and beyond might increase your risk of dementia and blood vessel conditions.
 Quitting smoking might reduce your risk and will improve your health.

 Get enough vitamins.
 Some research suggests that people with low levels of vitamin D in their blood are more likely to develop Alzheimer's disease and other forms of dementia.
 You can get vitamin D through certain foods, supplements and sun exposure.

-More study is needed before an increase in vitamin D intake is recommended for preventing dementia, but it's a good idea to make sure you get adequate vitamin D. Taking a daily B-complex vitamin and vitamin C may also be helpful.
+More study is needed before an increase in vitamin D intake is recommended for preventing dementia, but it's a good idea to make sure you get adequate vitamin D. Taking a daily B-complex vitamin and vitamin C also might help.

 - Treat health conditions.
-See your doctor for treatment if you experience hearing loss, depression or anxiety.
+See your doctor for treatment for depression or anxiety.

 - Maintain a healthy diet.
-Eating a healthy diet is important for many reasons, but a diet such as the Mediterranean diet — rich in fruits, vegetables, whole grains and omega-3 fatty acids, which are commonly found in certain fish and nuts — might promote health and lower your risk of developing dementia.
+A diet such as the Mediterranean diet — rich in fruits, vegetables, whole grains and omega-3 fatty acids, which are commonly found in certain fish and nuts — might promote health and lower your risk of developing dementia.
 This type of diet also improves cardiovascular health, which may help lower dementia risk.
-Try eating fatty fish such as salmon three times a week, and a handful of nuts — especially almonds and walnuts — daily.

-- Get quality sleep.
+- Get good-quality sleep.
 Practice good sleep hygiene, and talk to your doctor if you snore loudly or have periods where you stop breathing or gasp during sleep.